 Investigative activities will be qualitatively assessed; at times this will take the form of groups presenting their findings using various Google applications.
 Quantitative assessment takes place in various ways.
 Exercise books are marked every two weeks.
 Progress is monitored by use of homework assignments and common tasks.
 Pupils will complete at least two common tasks in each Science as well as smaller formative assessments throughout the year.
 A summer examination will allow us to assess the progress each pupil has made through the year.
 Pupils are carefully tracked in terms of correlations between benchmarks and what they are actually achieving.

 Discussions between teacher and parent will be made as soon as the teacher feels insufficient progress is being made.

-Parents can support their daughter's learning by insisting on well organised notes and a quiet work space at home, as well as monitoring her revision program.
-Taking an interest in topics she is studying will allow her to consolidate what she is learning in class.
+Parents can support learning by insisting on well organised notes and a quiet work space at home, as well as monitoring revision programs.
+Taking an interest in topics they are studying will allow them to consolidate what they are learning in class.
 Watching scientific documentary programmes and discussing Science topics in the news offers opportunities to reflect on possible career options as well.
 Our 'Science in the news' notice board should evoke discussion around the dinner table as well.
 An outing to the various Science museums from a young age evokes an interest in the subject and is strongly recommended.

-Mrs Helen Williams - haw@clairescourt.net
+Miss Lydia Lowry - lil@clairescourt.net